Install the Appliance

 Step 1

-Attach a supplied power cord to each power supply in the appliance and then attach the power cords to a grounded AC power outlet.
-See Power Supply Specifications for details.
+Attach a supplied power cord to each power supply in the appliance.
+Connect the power cords to a grounded AC power outlet.
+See Power supply specifications for details.

 Note